 2011 – Memory care wing at Hawthorn House opens

-2015 – Bob Hope Village 5 to open, creating a consolidated community for AFEV residents
+2015 – Bob Hope Village 5 opens, creating a consolidated community

 (October 25, 1984 – the dedication of Bob Hope Village.
 Dignitaries from left to right: Honorable Tidal McCoy, Assistant Secretary of the Air Force; CMSAF #8 Sam Parish and his wife; retired Lt Gen Duane Cassidy, Air Force Deputy Chief of Staff for Personnel; retired Col Bob Gates, Bob Hope Village honorary Board of Directors; Bob Hope and his wife; Mrs. D.N.
 Masone and her husband, Foundation President and Chief Executive Officer; and Mr. and Mrs. Harry J. Gray, Chairman and President of United Technologies Corporation)